 15

-16 An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true does not set Tx NSTS Extension subfield in EHT OM Control subfield to 1.
+16 An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true does not set Tx NSTS Extension subfield in the(#12243) EHT OM Control subfield to 1.

 NOTE—EHT PHY does not support STBC.
 The terms “space-time stream” and “spatial stream” are’ equivalent in EHT.